Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsection{Quantum Chaos in Dicke model}

-In order to focus on digitisation-induced quantum chaos, we focus exclusively on \emph{regular} parameters of the Dicke Hamiltonian in the main text of the paper.
+In order to focus on digitisation-induced quantum chaos, in the main text of the paper, we focus exclusively on \emph{regular} parameters of the Dicke Hamiltonian.
 Here, we discuss how we choose these parameters, and also provide example results for the Trotterisation of the Dicke Hamiltonian with quantum chaotic parameters.

-In two papers~\cite{Clive2003CDM, CliveE2003QCD}, the Dicke model is shown be quantum chaotic for the coupling strengths $g$ around the critical coupling $g_{c} = \sqrt{\omega_{c}\omega_{j}}$ of the super-radiant phase transition (it becomes regular, if $g$ is either too much smaller or larger than $g_{c}$).
-For these regimes, Refs~\cite{Clive2003CDM, CliveE2003QCD} show that the level spacing statistics of the Dicke Hamiltonian follow Wigner-Dyson statistics.
+The Dicke model has previously been shown to be quantum chaotic for the coupling strengths $g$ around the critical coupling $g_{c} = \sqrt{\omega_{c}\omega_{j}}/2$ of the super-radiant phase transition (it becomes regular, if $g$ is either too much smaller or larger than $g_{c}$)~\cite{Clive2003CDM, CliveE2003QCD}.
+For these regimes, these papers show that the level spacing statistics of the Dicke Hamiltonian follow Wigner-Dyson statistics.
 They support these observations by obtaining a classical correspondence using Holstein-Primakoff transformations, together with certain approximations, and showing that the classical limit is chaotic for the parameters that give Wigner-Dyson statistics in the quantum case.